ict2106-lab-p1/module1/WORKFLOW.md

 The name of the branch should follow this pattern:
 - `<group number>-<issue number>-<feature name>`
 - group number just need to be prefixed with a `g` followed by your group number
-- all feature branches MUST have an issue created in the Github Project Board
+- all feature branches MUST have an issue created in your Github Project Board
 - all text should be lowercase and separated by dashes `-`

 #### Example of feature branch creation: